quinnkeast/jengoertzen-website/_books/books.md

   - title: The Practice
     author: Seth Godin
     reading: true
+  - title: Wool
+    author: Hugh Howey
+    thoughts: Read it too close to finishing the television series, "Silo", my memories muddled with what I was reading.
   - title: The Spear Cuts Through Water
     author: Simon Jimenez
     thoughts: It reads like a legend.
+It was unlike anything I've read for so long, really, I don't have the words to describe it.
   - title: The Vanished Birds
     author: Simon Jimenez
     thoughts: Fell into this book.
 There were some ideas that were beautiful for being perfect in the world created and their simplicity.